shaikezam/shaikezam.github.io/article/oltp_star_schema.md

 *Tracks historical changes by adding new rows for each change.*

+**Explanation**: SCD Type 2 tracks historical changes by creating a new row for each change.
+It includes additional columns to capture the dates when the data was valid (Effective Date and Expiry Date).
+This approach is useful for maintaining a full history of changes and is commonly used when it's important to analyze historical data.

 #### SCD Type 3

 | Customer ID | Name      | Current Address | Previous Address |